Go behind the scenes of our EQUINOX trial for heat pump owners

 Our flexibility team work on amazingly geeky stuff to help automate and optimise energy use in the future green energy system.

-The latest trial they're working on is called EQUINOX, it's for customers with heat pumps - designed to unleash the very greenest home heating and saving customers cash in the process.
+The latest trial they're working on is called EQUINOX, it's for customers with heat pumps - designed to help customers earn £100 for helping us and National Grid ED research cheaper, greener heating for all.

 To pull it off, the crack-squad of ‘flexperts’ from Octopus’ Flexibility Team are joining forces with National Grid ED (a network operator, responsible for pumping electricity down the wires to your homes), a range of other specialist organisations.
 Together, we’re investigating customers' potential to unlock the ‘flexibility’ we need to streamline the electrification of heat, and bringing the benefits - lower energy bills and a greener grid - to people like you and me.